- Test your knowledge! Take the Arts Funding Quiz.

 It could be argued that much of this — especially the Communist-hunting — isn’t really part of Dr. Smith’s purview in Money for Art.
 But insofar as the book concerns the relationship between our government and the artists it funds — as well as taxpayers’ attitudes towards the arts — this history is obviously pertinent.
 The attacks on the New Deal via its arts programs and the McCarthy-era investigations into individual artists were deeply anti-intellectual and fearful of the arts as somehow subversive, elitist, fraudulent (not “real” art), “provocative” (politically, racially and sexually), dangerously anti-American and a waste of public money.

 These suspicions remain motivating impulses in the arts funding debates today — thus providing even more evidence, if any were needed, for Dr. Smith’s contention that the culture wars existed well before the ’90s because of fundamental differences over the arts.

-In light of all this political demonizing, we can understand what it meant to artists and the arts establishment in 1960 when John Kennedy invited Leonard Bernstein to participate in the presidential inauguration.
+In light of all this political demonizing at the time, we can understand what it meant to artists and the arts establishment in 1960 when John Kennedy invited Leonard Bernstein to participate in the presidential inauguration.
 Bernstein was an even more publicly left-wing figure than Copland.
 He’d been blacklisted by CBS and the State Department from 1950-’54.
 It was a sign that McCarthy-ite attacks on the arts were over — at least for now.

 And then, when Pablo Casals was hosted at the White House, the Kennedys invited Copland, too.

 I’ve lingered over all this political history from the ’30s to the ’60s because Dr. Smith devotes entire chapters to the arts policies of Eisenhower and Kennedy.
 And he does touch upon the Casals-Copland-Bernstein visits to the Kennedy White House.

-Other than those visits, virtually nothing else I’ve included here is even mentioned in Money for Art.
+Other than those visits, virtually nothing else I’ve included here is mentioned in Money for Art.